 The creative spirit runs deep on Madeline Island.
 LaPointe has myriad opportunities to be artistically inspired.

-The Madeline Island School of the Arts is a premier art and craft school and noted as one of the top 5 art and craft school destinations in the country.
-Located on a uniquely restored and enhanced Wisconsin dairy farm, the Madeline Island School of the Arts provides workshops in writing, painting, photography and quilting.
+The Madeline Island School of the Arts is a premier art and craft school and noted as one of the top five art and craft school destinations in the country.
+Located on a uniquely restored and enhanced Wisconsin dairy farm, the Madeline Island School of the Arts provides workshops in writing, painting, photography, and quilting.
 The Island has an art and craft tradition that dates back more than three hundred years, during which time three different flags have flown on her shores.
 MISA’s outstanding workshops with well-appointed studios and lodging, create an experience like none other.
 Just take the car ferry out of Bayfield, WI and in twenty minutes, you will slip into Island time.
-Or if you are flying to Duluth, MN take our airport shuttle to our front door.
+If you are flying to Duluth, Minnesota take our airport shuttle to our front door.
 Let the magic of the Island inspire you!

-Woods Hall Craft Shop opened its’ doors in 1955 as a place for local residents to put their creative energies to work during the winter months.
-Today it is an artist co-op featuring the work of some 50 local and regional artists, with original design and hand-woven items, rugs, scarves, table runners, handcrafted jewelry, pottery, clothing and more, plus floor looms on display.
+Woods Hall Craft Shops and Studios opened its’ doors in 1955 as a place for local residents to put their creative energies to work during the winter months.
+Recently renovated and expanded, it is an artist co-op featuring the work of some 50 local and regional artists, with original design and hand-woven items, rugs, scarves, table runners, handcrafted jewelry, pottery, clothing and more, plus floor looms on display.